Craig-Lab/UNMASC/README.md

 Each folder contains the code necessary to reproduce all the figures.
 Each folder can be run independently of the other.

 ### DATA
-The data analyzed in this study were obtained from a publicly available source with DOI Michaels (10.1126/sciadv.abn5522, Tables S1-S7).
-The Data folder contains all the cytokine concentrations in ng/mL and the polynomial coefficients for the dose-responses from Michaels et al. (2021).
+The data analyzed in this study were obtained from a publicly available source (10.1126/sciadv.abn5522, Tables S1-S7).
+The Data folder contains all the cytokine concentrations in ng/mL and the polynomial coefficients for the dose-responses from Michaels et al. (2022).

 ### INSTRUCTIONS
 In the code, it is worth mentioning that we refer to D7 as the T cell differentiation stage and D14 as the T cell maturation stage, as per Michaels et al., 2021 (10.1126/sciadv.abn5522).